 • Save

-Multiple beach access points to Kingsmere Lake.
+Multiple beach access points to Kingsmere Lake on Grey Owl Trail.

-Northend to Grey Owl’s Cabin (6 KM)
+Northend Campground to Grey Owl’s Cabin (6 KM)

 • Save

-So who was Grey Owl?
-Well, for starters, Archibald Stansfeld Belaney (or Grey Owl) is often called Canada’s first naturalist, a trailblazing conservationist, and… an imposter.
-For much of his life, Archibald portrayed himself as Indigenous, which is more than a little controversial.
-Born in England in 1888, he moved to Canada at age 17, married an Ojibwa woman, and pursued the life he’d seemingly always wanted.
-Hunting, trapping, and canoeing his days away in northern Ontario.
-He later moved to Ajawaan Lake in Saskatchewan.
-Despite the controversy, Grey Owl is credited with saving the Canadian beaver from extinction.
+Who is this Grey Owl character?
+Archibald Stansfeld Belaney (AKA Grey Owl) is known as Canada’s first naturalist, a trailblazing conservationist, and… an imposter.
+Born in England in 1888, Archibald moved to Canada when he was 17 years old, married an Ojibwa woman, and followed the life he had always wanted.
+Portraying himself as an Indigenous person (more than a little controversial), he would hunt, trap, and canoe his days away in northern Ontario.
+He eventually moved to Ajawaan Lake in Saskatchewan.

-Grey Owl’s Cabin certainly makes a picturesque destination.
-When you walk inside, you’ll see the spot where two beavers, Jelly Roll and Rawhide, stayed with Grey Owl and his wife, Anahareo.
-There’s a second cabin up on the hill, where Anahareo lived when she was tired of living with beavers.
+Despite the controversy, Grey Owl is credited with saving the Canadian beaver from extinction, and you can see where two beavers, Jelly Roll and Rawhide, lived with Grey Owl and his wife in their cabin.
+The second cabin up on the hill is where Archibald’s wife, Anahareo, lived when she was tired of sharing her home with beavers.

 • Save